mapeditor/tiled/docs/manual/custom-properties.rst

 Each data type has a "Class" property, which can be used to refer to a custom class.
-The members of this class will then be directly available as custom properties of that instance (until Tiled 1.9, this feature was only available for objects and tiles as the "Type" property).
+The members of this class will then be directly available as custom properties of that instance (before Tiled 1.9, this feature was only available for objects and tiles as the "Type" property).

 Each class can also have a custom color, which is used to make objects more